Chorioamnionitis – Causes, Symptoms, and Prevention

-Chorioamnionitis or intra-amniotic infection (IAI) is an infection within the womb which with reference to pregnancy means infection in the membranes or the amniotic fluid.
-It is a serious condition in pregnant women but not life-threatening.
-The infection if not treated properly and on time can cause a lot of complications for the expectant mother and the foetus.
+Chorioamnionitis or intra-amniotic infection (IAI) is an infection within the womb which, with reference to pregnancy, means infection in the membranes or the amniotic fluid.
+It is a serious condition in pregnant women but is usually not life-threatening when diagnosed and treated on time.
+If left untreated, however, the infection can lead to several complications for both the expectant mother and the foetus.

-The complications can range from the mother giving birth to a pre-mature baby to heavy bleeding after delivery to health issues to the baby such as seizures.
+The complications can range from the mother giving birth to a premature baby to heavy bleeding after delivery, along with health issues in the baby such as infections, breathing difficulties, or seizures.
+Early diagnosis and timely medical care play a crucial role in reducing these risks and ensuring the safety of both mother and child.

 IAI during pregnancy is caused due to various reasons.
-Some of the reasons are given below:
+Some of the reasons are given below (4):

-- E-Coli, Group B Streptococci, and Anaerobic bacteria are common causes of Chorioamnionitis during pregnancy.
+- E-Coli, Group B Streptococci, and Anaerobic bacteria are common causes of Chorioamnionitis during pregnancy (3).

 - The bacteria travel from the rectum, anus or vagina to the uterus where the foetus is.
 This infects the membrane and the amniotic fluid causing chorioamnionitis.